-Easy Way to Plant and Grow Carrots from Seed
+Easy Way to Plant Carrots from Seed

 Gardening is simple...but it isn't easy!

-And while you never can get rid of the work entirely, I have found some shortcuts that help me grow hundreds of pounds of carrots every year, in spite of my limitations.
+While you never can get rid of the work entirely, I have found some shortcuts that help me grow hundreds of pounds of carrots every year, in spite of my limitations.

-To grow great carrots, you need to choose varieties that will do well in your garden soil.
 Yes, some varieties of carrots are better suited to particular soil types!
 I walk you through it all below.

 Best Carrot Varieties for Clay Soil